jkboyce/jprime/README.md

 ## Running jprime

-After cloning the repository, on a Unix system run `make` to build the `jprime` binary using the included makefile.
+After cloning the repository, on a Unix system run `make` to build the `jprime` binary using the included makefile. `jprime` requires the following compiler versions or later: GCC 12, Clang 15, MSVC 19.29, Apple Clang 14.0.3.
 Run the binary with no arguments to get a help message.

 `jprime` has two modes of operation, intended to search for prime patterns in complementary ways: